Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S1 Review/Lesson3.md

 >> "Fuzz testing is a technique that some of the top protocols are yet to adopt, yet it can aid in discovering high severity vulnerabilities in smart contracts." - Alex Rohn, co-founder at Cyfrin.

 - Tests supply rabdom data to try to get a different manipulated output.
+- Understand the invariant and write a test for that invariant.

 - Next lesson we're going to talk about common Ethereum Improvement Proposals (EIPs)!